ElWanderer/kOS_scripts/documentation/lib_launch_geo_readme.md

 #### `latIncOk(latitude, inclination)`

 This can be thought of as asking "is the input inclination achievable, given the craft's current latitude?"
 Perhaps a better description would be "could an orbit with this inclination pass over a spot with this latitude?"
+There is a similar function latOkForInc in `lib_geo.ks`, though the two are slightly different from each other.
+This was defined here to avoid needing the entire `lib_geo.ks` library just for the one function.

 It is used widely to prevent various calculations throwing errors that would crash the script.
 If the inclination is lower (and bear in mind that a value of `179` degrees inclination is actually quite low, being a retrograde orbit inclined `1` degree from the equator) than the latitude, then an orbit with that inclination cannot pass over the given latitude and if we try to assume that it would we will run into lots of errors.

+There is also a check that the latitude is not precisely `90` degrees (unlikely though this is), as inputting that into `TAN()` may cause a crash or push a huge number into a calculation.

 #### `etaToOrbitPlane(ascending_node, planet, target_orbit_LAN, target_orbit_inclination, current_latitude, current_longitude)`